The Boy on the Corner

 "Especially old Snivelly, he'll grease up your clothes just by looking at him," Sirius added with a chuckle.

 Hermione's brows knitted, frowning.
 They were referring to Snape.
-She remembered what Dumbledore had told her about him in his office, and his undying love for Lily Evans.
+She remembered what Dumbledore had told her about him in his office.

-"I don't think that's very nice, talking about people like that," Hermione said quietly, staring in her lap.
+"I don't think that's very nice, talking about people like that," Hermione said quietly.